Higan (emulator)

-Higan is a free emulator for multiple video game consoles, including the Super Nintendo Entertainment System.
+Higan is a free and open source emulator for multiple video game consoles, including the Super Nintendo Entertainment System.
+It was developed by Near.
 Originally called bsnes (which was later reused for a new emulator by the same developer), the emulator is notable for attempting to emulate the original hardware as accurately as possible through low-level, cycle-accurate emulation and for the associated historical preservation efforts of the Super NES platform.